 Edible finger paint

 Strip everyone off for this one (the kids – not you) because things are about to get seriously grubby.
-Finger paints are the best ways to introduce playing with paints and colour to your bubba.
-You can either sit them down on an old sheet and let them run wild, or find some plastic pots and contain the fun (boo!).
+Finger paints are the best way to introduce playing with paints and colour to your bubba.
+You can either sit them down on an old sheet and let them run wild or find some plastic pots and contain the fun (boo!).
 Encourage them to mix the colours together and see what they can create.
-There are a multitude of edible finger paint recipes online, but we loved this one for its simplicity.
-You only need two ingredients: Greek yogurt and food colouring.
+There is a multitude of edible finger paint recipes online, but we loved this one for its simplicity.
+You only need two ingredients: Greek yoghurt and food colouring.

 Bins & Trays

 Now, this is where things can get really grimy (in the best possible way).
 Find some shallow bins/trays, the kind you use for storage under the bed, and fill them with all sorts of gooey goodness.
-Fill the tubs with water, sand, rice, jelly, sponges, spaghetti (we just really love the spaghetti idea, okay?)
-Water beads and homemade slime are also fun additions.
+Fill the tubs with water, sand, rice, jelly, sponges, spaghetti, water beads and homemade slime are also fun additions.
 The bins work especially well if you’re hosting your own messy play party and you can easily create a baby-to-bin rotation system (let’s not have things descend into complete chaos).
 Let them explore through touch and even have them stand in the bins and steps between them.
 For older kids, you can create themed tubs, and have them find bits and bobs you’ve hidden in the mix – for example toy dinosaurs in sand or numbers and letters – and ask them to find certain digits for you to add together.

 Sensory play can often have a calming effect on kids; it uses up a lot of brain power and is very stimulating, so they can get pretty zen afterwards (much like after bath time, which can itself be a form of sensory play — try popping in water beads or some water balloons for bath time play!).
 Chill out bottles (see video below) have become a very popular calming aid for kids, especially those who deal with anxiety and autism.
 They are even sometimes used as a relaxing activity for Alzheimer’s patients.